krussll/etsysimplicity/about.md

 ## Our Leadership

 BFEA is currently run by our committee.
-We have a strict democratised system to prevent a single person becoming the face of FET.
+We have a strict democratised system to ensure we continue to be run by our full membership base.

-## Royal Recognition

-Although not an officially recognised society we feel Her Royal Highness Queen Elizabeth would appreciate our search for truth.